Happytreat/dynalite/README.md

 `rpi.py` just contains a capacitor-reading code.
 It uses time to convert digital signals from the Raspberry Pi to analog signals.
 The full tutorial is [here](https://www.youtube.com/watch?v=dPwW9zmX84E).

+To run on an actual Pi and read from the GPIO pin, uncomment the GPIO portions.
+For testing on laptops, there will be no `RPi.GPIO` module.

 The connection on the RaspberryPi is just the Pi, photoresistor and a capacitor in series.
 Without a capacitor, the code can still run but only reading digital signals (it can tell there is light, but not how much light).